Cuncolim: Education

-The permanent campus if National Institute of Technology, Goa will be at Cuncolim.

 Culture

 Cuncolim has a unique traditional village irrigation, involving 12 bunds (water-gathering centres).
-It has also 12 residential clans (or vangodds).
+It has also 12 residential clans (or "vangodds").
 Cuncolim Union is one of the social organisations formed by people of this area.

 Government and politics

 Cuncolim is part of Cuncolim (Goa Assembly constituency) and South Goa (Lok Sabha constituency).

 Places of interest

 Cuncolim is home to the Molanguinim Cave, small waterfalls and the Nayaband Lake.